PuruVJ/puruvjdev2/src/blog/setup-prettier-vscode.md

 ## Why should I bother with the NPM package?

-VSCode extension is much easier and better in terms Developer Experience, but it can only format one file at a time.
+VSCode extension is much easier and better in terms of Developer Experience, but it can only format one file at a time.
 If you're adding prettier in a pre-existing large-enough project, you simply can't bother with opening every single file yourselves, and hitting the magic keys.
 You need to <mark>bulk-format</mark> them.
 That's where Prettier Node CLI comes in

 There's also the fact that VSCode is a memory hog, and adding extensions to it makes everything slower.
 You don't need to bother with this point if you have a 8 Gigs RAM, I5 CPU with blazing-fast SSD laptop, it can take any extension (These specs are just my laptop's specs, these are not hard limits in any way).